Skip to main content

 • a written dissertation and final dissertation oral defense required to complete the degree.

-Core Curriculum
+Core Courses

 Students examine why sustainable solutions to grand societal challenges need geospatial analytics.
 Emphasis is placed on the roles that location, spatial interaction and multi-scale processes play in scientific discovery and communication.
 Discussion of seminal and leading-edge approaches to problem-solving is motivated by grand challenges such as controlling the spread of emerging infectious disease, providing access to clean water and creating smart and connected cities.
 Students also engage in several written and oral presentation activities focused on data science communication skills and professionalization.
+Required for all students in the first semester.

 Advanced understanding of physical principles of remote sensing, image processing and applications from earth observations.
 Awareness of tradeoffs between earth observing sensors, platforms and analysis techniques will help prepare the students to critically assess remote sensing products and devise solutions to environmental problems.
 Students will be able to communicate the complexities of image analysis and will be better prepared to integrate earth observations into their areas of expertise.
 Topics include electromagnetic energy and radiative transfer; US and international orbital and suborbital data acquisition platforms; passive and active imaging and scanning sensors; spatial, spectral, radiometric, and temporal resolutions; geometric corrections and radiometric calibrations; preprocessing of digital remotely sensed data; advanced image analysis including enhancement, enhancement, classification, geophysical variable retrieval, error and sensitivity analysis; data fusion; data assimilation; and integration of remotely sensed data with other data types in a geospatial modeling context.